-- 1. For all actions related to graduate programs and for disestablishment of a school or college, campuses should submit a 1- to 2-page description-preferably in advance of campus review of a formal proposal. - 2.
-For establishment of a new school or college, campuses should submit the 2- to 5-page description.
-The pre-proposal required under Compendium Section III.B.1. may be used for this purpose. - Disposition of items on previous Perspectives (e.g., items that were approved, rejected, postponed, withdrawn, etc.).
-If a proposed action is listed for more than three years-or two reporting cycles-with no discernible activity or development, then a one-page rationale must be enclosed explaining why the proposal remains under consideration. - 3.
-Timeline (see Appendix B.2.)
-In even-numbered years: - Early January: Each Chancellor submits a campus Perspective to the Divisional Senate Chair for review. - March 1: Chancellors submit the Perspectives to the UC Provost.
-The UC Provost transmits the Perspectives to Academic Affairs staff for review, analysis, and updates to any relevant databases. - April: The UC Provost distributes the Perspectives and analysis of systemwide trends to the Academic Council Chair (for CCGA, UCEP, and UCPB), the Chancellors (for EVCs, Graduate Deans, and Vice Provosts/Deans of Undergraduate Education), the Academic Planning Council, and others as appropriate. - April July: Recipients may review, discuss, and provide feedback on the perspectives.
+• Disposition of items on previous Perspectives (e.g., items that were approved, rejected, postponed, withdrawn, etc.).
+If a proposed action is listed for more than three years-or two reporting cycles-with no discernible activity or development, then a one-page rationale must be enclosed explaining why the proposal remains under consideration.

+3. Timeline - In even-numbered years:

+- Month One: Each Chancellor submits a campus Perspective to the Divisional Senate Chair for review. - Month Three: Chancellors submit their Perspectives to the UC Provost.
+The UC Provost transmits the Perspectives to Academic Affairs staff for review, analysis, and updates to any relevant databases. - Month Four: The UC Provost distributes campuses' Perspectives and analysis of systemwide trends to the Academic Council Chair (for CCGA, UCEP, and UCPB), the Chancellors (for EVCs, Graduate Deans, and Vice Provosts/Deans of Undergraduate Education), the Academic Planning Council, and others as appropriate. - Months Four to Seven: Recipients may review, discuss, and provide feedback on the Perspectives.
 Systemwide issues of interest may include: - 1.
 Potential for cooperative planning; - 2.
 Similarities among anticipated actions as well as relationships between these actions and extant programs and units (both within and across campuses); - 3.
 Need for new resources or redirection of existing resources; - 4.
 Financial sustainability over time; - 5.
 Potential to enhance UC system or campus character or reputation; - 6.
 Convergence with state and national needs; - 7.
-Senate and administration involvement in proposal development and review. - August: If forthcoming, comments on the Perspectives should be sent to the UC Provost.
-Senate committee comments (i.e., CCGA, UCEP, and UCPB) should be sent via the Academic Council Chair to the UC Provost. - September: The Provost or his/her designee posts on a UCOP website the Perspectives, summaries, analyses, and comments. - September December: At the discretion of the APC Chair and Vice Chair, the Perspectives, analyses, and comments may be placed on the APC agenda.
+Senate and administration involvement in proposal development and review. - Month Eight: If forthcoming, comments on the Perspectives should be sent to the UC Provost.
+Senate committee comments (i.e., CCGA, UCEP, and UCPB) should be sent via the Academic Council Chair to the UC Provost. - Month Nine: The Provost or his/her designee posts on a UCOP website the final Perspectives report, to include components such as summaries, analyses, and comments. - Months Nine to Twelve: At the discretion of the APC Chair and Vice Chair, the Perspectives report and comments may be placed on the APC agenda.
 APC may recommend approaches to address issues of interest, refer issues to other parties for further examination, gather expert advice, and/or create an ad hoc study group.
 If APC pursues such options, the Chair and Vice Chair send the Chancellors and other relevant groups a joint letter identifying issues that may affect campus planning.